mchizk1/UA_Fruit_Breeding/GST_validation/GST_README.md

 the following settings:

     bwa mem -t 32 [reference.fasta] [forward.fastq] [reverse.fastq] > output_alignment.sam

+Using this method, we achieved around 70-80% genome coverage per haplotype with around 3-6x mean read depth per haplotype depending on the quality of the individual sample.

 ## Step 3: Post Alignment Formatting and Cleanup in SAMtools